 'My Sisters Keeper by Jodi Picoult'

-An extraordinary journey of a family, which is stuck in a extreme circumstances, we all have to take difficult decisions but the matters involving "life and death" will certainly bring Trauma to a thirteen year old child (Anna).
+An extraordinary journey of a family, which is stuck in extreme circumstances, we all have to take difficult decisions but the matters involving "life and death" will certainly bring Trauma to a thirteen-year-old child (Anna).
 Exaggeration of involvement by certain characters reminded me that I am reading Fiction because in Real World people do not give a damn about your welfare, rest the foundation of the story and description of the sufferings of a cancer patient is very genuine.
 Reminded me of my last days with my father and its a big deal to me.

-Yes I will recommend it to all my friends & especially to my family.
+Yes, I will recommend it to all my friends & especially to my family.

 'The Catcher in the Rye by J.D.
 Salinger'

-I like the Holden's view about people & his acute observation about snobbish behaviour and how he hate all the PHONY people, this book also reminds me of Swami & friends by R.K.
+I like Holden's view about people & his acute observation about snobbish behaviour and how he hates all the PHONY people, this book also reminds me of Swami & friends by R.K.
 Narayan, how Swami was thrown out of every school just like holden but holden has a high intellect and his concern for his younger sister Phoebe is very touching, we all wish for such selfless Love.
-His relation with Ackley and incident with Sunny is nicely written, its as if writer has done justice to every character.
+His relation with Ackley and incident with Sunny is nicely written, its as if the writer has done justice to every character.

 I mostly like coming-of-age books although To Kill a Mocking Bird is still at the top but next one is this book.
-I recommend it to all the readers like me who believe BOOKS are much more than a mere entertainment.
+I recommend it to all the readers like me who believe BOOKS are much more than mere entertainment.

 'Youth by J.M.
 Coetzee'

 I recommend this Book to all the readers